Value-added tax (VAT)

 Any gain on the disposal of capital assets (including shares) by a Fiji resident shall be exempt from CGT and CIT where a private company goes through reorganisation, restructure, or amalgamation for the purpose of listing on the SPSE, subject to certain conditions.

-Transfer of shares due to corporate reorganisation shall not be subject to CGT, subject to certain conditions.
-Effective from 1 August 2020, this has been amended to include reorganisation by a resident individual subject to certain conditions.
+Transfer of capital assets due to reorganisation shall not be subject to CGT, subject to certain conditions.

 Service turnover tax (STT) and environment and climate adaptation levy (ECAL)

 Effective from 1 August 2020, the Service Turnover Tax Act will be repealed; however, any transaction entered into and paid before 1 August 2020 remains subject to STT at the rate of 6%.

 STT at the rate of 6% is imposed on the turnover of a person conducting a business involving the provision of a prescribed service where the annual gross turnover exceeds FJD 1.25 million, which includes the following: